MantisVision/webUtils/docs/ryskurlryskstream.md

 - for the buffering purposes, the library now listens for ``canplaythrough`` event instead of ``canplay`` event of the video
 - ``jumpAt()`` method now resolves only after the ``seeked`` event is fired by the underlying video element

+### 3.3.0
+Allows to set beginning and end timestamps of the video in order to trim it into a shorter duration (this is actually related to [@mantisvision/utils v2.3.0](./utils.md#230))

 ## Release notes RYSKStream

 ### 4.0.0